 Have you noticed suspicious hypothyroid symptoms in your grandma or grandpa, or your own elderly patients?
 Tell your story by commenting on this blog post.

 Important notes: All the information on this website is copyrighted.
 STTM is an information-only site based on what many patients worldwide have reported in their treatment and wisdom over the years.
 This is not to be taken as personal medical advice, nor to replace a relationship with your doctor.
-By reading this information-only website, you take full responsibility for what you choose to do with this website's information or outcomes.
+By reading this information-only website, you take full responsibility for what you choose to do with the information on STTM or its outcomes.
 See the Disclaimer and Terms of Use.